ostnam/rust-wfa/README.md

     -p, --parallel
     -V, --version
 ```
-That program generates random strings of a length in the interval specified by the user and a second version that differs by the error rate (in percent) interval given.
+That program generates random strings of a length in the interval specified by the user and a second, mutated version of that string that differs by the error rate (in percent) interval given.
 It then aligns the 2 strings using both the WFA and SWG algorithm, and checks that their score is the same (the alignment itself is not compared since there can be multiple alignment for an optimal alignment score).
 It can also run in parallel, doing this process concurrently, with a different text/query pair of strings over each detected cpu core.

 After using this executable to fix the remaining bugs in my algorithm, I have now been able to compare the alignments of hundred thousands of strings without a difference in the alignment score between both algorithms, which has convinced me of the soundness of my implementation.